PostgreSQL backup tool

-Postgresus is a free, open source and self-hosted tool to backup and monitor PostgreSQL.
+Postgresus is a free, open source and self-hosted tool to backup PostgreSQL.
 Make backups with different storages and notifications about progress

 Check mark icon